AdaCore/gnatstudio/docs/users_guide/tools.rst

 *Generate current file*

   Generate documentation for the current file.

-*Generate for...*

-  Open a File Selector Dialog (see :ref:`The_File_Selector`) and generate documentation for the specified file.

-In addition, when relevant (depending on the context), right-clicking displays a :guilabel:`Documentation` contextual menu.

-Select the entry called :guilabel:`Generate for <filename>` from a source file contextual menu to generate documentations for that file, and if it exists, its corresponding body (see :ref:`The_Preferences_Dialog`).
-From a project contextual menu (see :ref:`The_Project_View`), you have the choice of generating documentation for all files in the selected project only or from the selected project and all subprojects.
-Find the list of all documentation options in :ref:`The_Preferences_Dialog`.

 The documentation generator relies on the :file:`.ali` files created by GNAT.
 Depending on the version of GNAT used, the following restrictions